Grand Jury: Money saving efforts backfired on county

 "Having the position under the authority of an independently elected officer who reports to and is directly responsible to the citizens of Douglas County will make it more accountable and lessen the ability to be manipulated while granting more access for the general public, county commissioners and county departments."

-Grand jurors also recommended institution of an internal audit committee, which is one of the measures already being instituted by the county.
+Grand jurors also recommended institution of an internal audit committee, which is one of the measures already being pursued by the county.

 Grand jurors recommended establishing a policy and procedures resolution by the clerk-treasurer and the finance department to develop a system of checks and balances where no single department head or elected official can have complete authority over purchasing, receiving, preparing and submitting claims and invoices.